Yelp/paasta/docs/source/style_guide.rst

   etc"

 Bad:
- * PaaSTA itest => Sends all output to scribe, no output to stdout.
+ * paasta itest => Sends all output to scribe, no output to stdout.
 Jenkins console output is empty and surprises users.

  * Scribe: Tools that contribute to the overall flow of a service pipeline should log to scribe with their given component.
 Only log lines that are specific to a service should be sent here.
 Logging to scribe should be selective and precise as to not overwhelm the event stream.